-Warning Please use the official charger provided by Autel Robotics to charge the remote controller.
+• Please use the official charger provided by Autel Robotics to charge the remote controller.
+Using third-party chargers may damage the battery of the remote controller.

-• After charging is complete, please disconnect the remote controller from the charger promptly.
+After charging is complete, please disconnect the remote controller from the charger promptly.

 - It is recommended to fully charge the remote controller battery before the aircraft takes off. - Generally, it takes about 120 minutes to fully charge the aircraft battery, but the charging time is related to the remaining battery level.